-Distribution of antibiotic treatments over the past year, particularly with the expansion of work in Nigeria and Zambia, has meant the total number of people treated with one or more doses of the antibiotic Zithromax®, has now reached over 18.5 million people, with more than 25.1 million doses having been distributed to date, to prevent the spread of infection.
+Distribution of antibiotic treatments, particularly with the expansion of work in Nigeria and Zambia, has meant the total number of people treated with one or more doses of the antibiotic Zithromax® has now reached over 18.5 million people, with more than 26.6 million doses having been distributed to date, to prevent the spread of infection.

 Alongside distributing antibiotics, The Initiative has performed 102,000 surgeries to ease the pain and potentially save the sight of people with the most advanced form of trachoma.

 We are proud of the considerable progress that has been made to end trachoma in the last four years.
 For example, before the work of the Trust’s Trachoma Initiative began, 8 million people in Malawi were at risk of losing their sight to trachoma.
 Today, the vast majority of Malawians no longer face this risk.